NathanKewley/Japanese/Grammar/い-Adjectives-And-な-Adjectives.md

     classDef question stroke:#f00

     Start[Start] --> Except(Is the word いい?)
-    IsIt:::question(Is it a loan Word)
+    IsIt(Is it a loan Word)
-    NotLoan:::question(Ends With)
+    NotLoan(Ends With)
-    KanjiEnds:::question(Is the い part of the words Kanji or appended as Hiragana)
+    KanjiEnds(Is the い part of the words Kanji or appended as Hiragana)

+    style IsIt stroke:#F00
+    style NotLoan stroke:#F00
+    style KanjiEnds stroke:#F00

     い-Adjective[い-Adjective]
     な-Adjective[な-Adjective]